-If you love Spanish food and want to treat your friends or family to some easy Spanish tapas we are lucky to have found a great little book of recipes by Yosmar Martinez.
+Over the holiday season, treat your family to some Spanish tapas from this book of recipes by Yosmar Martinez.

 Toasted Bread with Tomato and Serrano Ham

 Pan con Tomate y Jamón Serrano is my all-time favorite tapa from Spain and one that I indulged in quite often while walking the Camino as well as one that I frequently resort to when I’m entertaining at home.
 Jamón Serrano is Spain’s national treasure, shared by everyone.
 Cured for at least a year, it has a deep, salty flavor and firm texture.
 In this tapa, the saltiness of the ham is softened by the freshness of the tomatoes and the fruitiness of the olive oil.
 Typically the bread is rubbed with tomato and sometimes garlic and then drizzled with olive oil before topping with the Serrano ham.
 I prefer putting the tomatoes, olive oil, and garlic in the food processor to create a paste that I can then brush on to the toasted bread.
 I find that this produces a much more flavorful tapa.

 Makes 18 tapas

 - 18 slices country or rustic bread, about ½ inch thick

 - 4 cloves garlic, peeled

 - 1 large ripe tomato, cut into large chunks

 - ¼ cup (60 ml) olive oil